Does Squatting Make You Shorter?

 The Dangers of Incorrect Form

-Over time, adding excess loading weight and performing squats with incorrect form means the spinal discs will be less likely to repair, and some height loss may occur.
+Over time, similar to being overweight, adding excess loading weight onto your body and performing squats with incorrect form means the spinal discs will be less likely to repair, and some height loss may occur.
 This is even more true after 40 years of age, as on average, we lose around 1cm each decade, and we can speed up this height loss process through injury.

 There are many variations of the squat, some of which work your muscles with a lighter endurance-filled workout, and some which will build strength and muscle mass, with heavy weights and low reps.
 One thing is true though, and that is whether performing 1 or 100 squats a day, learning proper squatting form for each of these variations is essential.